EricRibeiro/raspberry-docker-compose-collection/README.md

 # Raspberry Docker Compose Collection
 This repository contains a collection of Docker Compose configurations for various services designed to run on a Raspberry Pi.
 Running these services via Docker allows for better isolation, easier management, and simpler upgrades compared to installing each of them natively on the Raspberry Pi.
 Each service has its own README.md file with instructions on how to run and configure them.

 In this collection, Traefik serves as the backbone for all the included services.
 The main goal is to have all services running seamlessly behind Traefik, providing a unified and secure access point.
-To help users quickly verify if a service behind Traefik is reachable, the "whoami" service is included, following the example provided in the [Traefik Quick Start guide](https://doc.traefik.io/traefik/getting-started/quick-start/).
+To help users quickly verify if a service behind Traefik is reachable, the `whoami` service is included, following the example provided in the [Traefik Quick Start guide](https://doc.traefik.io/traefik/getting-started/quick-start/).

 ## Environment Files
 There are environment files in the root of the repository and in each service folder containing the necessary variables required to run the services.
 These environment files have an "example" suffix that must be removed (i.e., global.env and .env), and the files themselves must be populated with appropriate values.